Mevrael/bunny/README.md

 10. Native lightweight javascript remote file upload from URL, image preview
 11. Native lightweight javascript Element, positions, coordinates, smooth scrolling

-Designed in mind for best compatability with Laravel 5 and Bootstrap 4, however can be used anywhere.
+Designed in mind for best compatibility with Laravel 5 and Bootstrap 4, however can be used anywhere.

 Syntax is very simple and some API is identical with Laravel API.